colejarczyk/doc/userguide/points_transfers/creation/transfer_import.rst

     if XML file includes customer ID and email address, customer ID is used for matching before the email address.

-    If there will be no clear result, email is verified.
+    If there will be no clear result, email is checked, and so on.

 To import a points from a file: